mogoson/MGS.UIWidget/Assets/MGS-Tooltip/Readme.txt

     Use UGUI to make the Tooltip UI (reference the Prefab "TooltipUI"). and attach the TooltipUI component to it.

-    Create a empty gameobject and attach the TooltipAgent component to it and set the Tooltip as the Tooltip UI.
+    Attach the TooltipAgent component to the canvas root of Tooltip UI and set the Tooltip as the Tooltip UI.

     Attach the TooltipTrigger to the gameobject that you want to show